 I have a theory: When it comes to digital marketing, usually whatever is the most work is usually most worth doing.

-When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it works in the background.
+When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it can run in the background, 24 hours a day.

 You can pay a company a bunch of money to generate leads for you, but those are most likely just going to be email addresses of someone that has a very low level of interest in you and your brand.

-They won’t be the high-quality leads that love and trust your brand that you’ll want to get.
+They won’t be the high-quality leads that love and trust your brand that you’re probably looking for.

-That’s where an educational lead generation strategy can set you apart.
+That’s where an educational lead generation strategy can set you apart and help you build better leads.
 So how does it work?
-There’s a number of ways you can educate your audience to position yourself as an authority:
+There are a number of ways you can educate your audience to position yourself as an authority.

 Build Your Content Strategy